bradleyjay/datadog_test/datadog/answers.md

 ![Metric Check Rand](images/1_3_metricValRand.png)

+---
-### - Change your check's collection interval so that it only submits the metric once every 45 seconds.
+> *Change your check's collection interval so that it only submits the metric once every 45 seconds.*
+---
+## Modify check's collection interval

 I modified my_metric.yaml located at ```/etc/datadog-agent/conf.d``` to include a min_collection_interval of 45 seconds: